 - Oppositional defiant disorder (ODD)

 When aggressive behavior is not properly treated, it can lead to a number of negative life consequences.
 The complications that result from aggressive behavior can include physical, psychological, and even legal consequences.
 Some of these effects can also include:

 - Social isolation / lacking significant, healthy interpersonal relationships

-While there are a number of different options available for treating aggression, in some cases, the issues that accompany the problematic behaviors that are characteristic of aggression may be best addressed through the care provided in a residential treatment program.
-When children and adolescents participate in this type of program, they are afforded ongoing monitoring, 24 hours a day, 7 days a week, by mental health professionals who are available to intervene in the event that an aggressive outburst, or other behavioral disturbance, arises.
-These various mental health professionals not only provide around-the-clock supervision and support for these patient, but they also help children and adolescents learn new methods for coping with the symptoms of any existing mental illnesses.
-Additionally, when children and adolescents take part in residential treatment programming, their families are highly encouraged to be an active part of the treatment process, meaning that parents, guardians, or other caregivers can receive education on what their child is going through, while also receiving the support and guidance that they need to successfully help their child.
-By taking part in a residential treatment program, children and adolescents are afforded the opportunity to learn how to successfully cope with and manage their symptoms, while developing the tools necessary for continued success long after treatment has ended.
+While there are a number of different options available for treating aggression at a treatment center, in some cases, the issues that accompany the problematic behaviors that are characteristic of aggression may be best addressed through the care provided in a residential program at a treatment facility.
+When children and adolescents participate in this type of aggression treatment center, they are afforded ongoing monitoring, 24 hours a day, 7 days a week, by mental health professionals who are available to intervene in the event that an aggressive outburst, or other behavioral disturbance, arises.
+These various mental health professionals at an aggression treatment center not only provide around-the-clock supervision and support for these patient, but they also help children and adolescents learn new methods for coping with the symptoms of any existing mental illnesses.
+Additionally, when children and adolescents take part in a residential treatment facility, their families are highly encouraged to be an active part of the treatment process, meaning that parents, guardians, or other caregivers can receive education on what their child is going through, while also receiving the support and guidance that they need to successfully help their child.
+By getting care at a treatment center, children and adolescents can learn how to successfully cope with and manage their symptoms, while developing the tools necessary for continued success long after treatment has ended.